Insurers As Asset Managers and Systemic Risk

 120 Pages Posted: 8 Jan 2018 Last revised: 4 May 2022

 Financial intermediaries often provide guarantees resembling out-of-the-money put options, exposing them to undiversifiable tail risk.
 We present a model in the context of the U.S. life insurance industry in which the regulatory framework incentivizes value-maximizing insurers to hedge variable annuity (VA) guarantees, though imperfectly, and shift risks into high-risk and illiquid bonds.
 We calibrate the model to insurer-level data and identify the VA-induced changes in insurers' risk exposures.
-In the event of major asset or guarantee shocks and absent regulatory intervention, these shared exposures exacerbate system-wide fire sales to maintain capital ratios, plausibly erasing over half of insurers' equity capital.
+In the event of major asset and guarantee shocks and absent regulatory intervention, these shared exposures exacerbate system-wide fire sales to maintain capital ratios, plausibly erasing over half of insurers' equity capital.

 JEL Classification: G11, G12, G14, G18, G22